 But what about the ad hoc queries?

 You have included the most important fields to search on -- date, category, etc. These should filter the data down significantly.
-When you also want to filter on something more obscure, that will be handled differently.
+When you also need to filter on something more obscure, that will be handled differently.
 The application code will look at the BLOB for that; more on this later.

 Why it Works